 How to install flash to play flash videos on Kindle Fire HDX and HD devices, for Youtube and websites using Flash

-NOTE: - The current update has to do with
+NOTE: - The December 2013 update had to do with

 (1) a recommendation of an older Dolphin browser version for the HDX line + advice on downloading the specific flash app-file recommended for Kindle HD and HDX (and Nexus tablets) and with